Symmetry-induced fragmentation and dissipative time crystal: Breaking the symmetry: prethermal time crystal

+An outstanding feature of time crystals is their robustness against perturbations.
+While symmetry is crucial for the time crystal discussed above, it is natural to question its fate in the presence of symmetry-breaking perturbations.
 For this purpose, we consider adding a symmetry-breaking term $\hat{H}_1=s(\hat{K}+\hat{K}^\dagger)$ to the coherent Hamiltonian, where $s>0$.
 As a result, the Liouvillian becomes tri-block diagonal, as illustrated in Fig.~\ref{Fig2}(a).
 While the previously non-dissipative eigenmodes no longer stay on the imaginary axis, they do not deviate much on the complex plane even for a considerably large symmetry-breaking term [see Fig.~\ref{Fig2}(b)].
 More quantitatively, we plot the real and imaginary components of the eigenvalues of the perturbed eigenmodes as functions of $s$ in Fig.~\ref{Fig2}(c) and (d), respectively.
 From the numerical fit, we find that the Liouvillian eigenvalue $\lambda_f$ nearby $-i\Delta f$ satisfies a higher-order power-law scaling

 with the exponent $p$ dependent on $f$, or the location of the eigenmode along the imaginary axis.
 While the small real components suggest the domination of the long-time dynamics by these eigenmodes, the small deviation from $-i\Delta f$ implies negligible frequency shift of the oscillations.